ultimate-notion/ultimate-notion/docs/usage/getting_started.md

 ## Loading a Notion page

 To try out if your integration works, just copy&paste the following code into your favorite editor or better [Jupyter Lab].
-Replace the content of `TOKEN` with the Internal Integration Token you saved and the content of `PAGE_TITLE` with the title of the page, you granted access for your integration.
+Replace the content of `TOKEN` with the *Internal Integration Token* you saved and the content of `PAGE_TITLE` with the title of the page, you granted access for your integration.
+Another, maybe safer way, is to set your token as environment variable `NOTION_TOKEN`.
+Here is an example to illustrate:

 ``` py
 --8<--"../../examples/getting_started.py"